terraform-ibm-modules/terraform-ibm-cloudant/profiles/fscloud/README.md

 This code is a version of the [parent root module](../../) that includes a default configuration that complies with the relevant controls from the [IBM Cloud Framework for Financial Services](https://cloud.ibm.com/docs/framework-financial-services?topic=framework-financial-services-about).
 See the [Example for IBM Cloud Framework for Financial Services](/examples/fscloud/) for logic that uses this module.

-:exclamation: **Exception:** The Databases for PostgreSQL DB service is not yet Financial services validated.
+:exclamation: **Exception:** The Cloudant DB service is not yet Financial services validated.
 Therefore, the infrastructure that is deployed by this module is also not validated with the Framework for Financial Services.
-For more information, see the list of [Financial Services Validated services](https://cloud.ibm.com/docs/framework-financial-services?topic=framework-financial-services-vpc-architecture-about#financial-services-validated-services).
+For more information, see the list of [Financial Services Validated services]( https://cloud.ibm.com/docs/framework-financial-services?topic=framework-financial-services-vpc-architecture-about#financial-services-validated-services).

 The default values in this profile were scanned by [IBM Code Risk Analyzer (CRA)](https://cloud.ibm.com/docs/code-risk-analyzer-cli-plugin?topic=code-risk-analyzer-cli-plugin-cra-cli-plugin#terraform-command) for compliance with the IBM Cloud Framework for Financial Services profile that is specified by the IBM Security and Compliance Center.
-The scan passed for all applicable goals with one exception:
+The scan passed for all applicable goals.

-> rule-beb7b289-706b-4dc0-b01d-b1d15d4331e3: Check whether Databases for PostgreSQL network access is restricted to a specific IP range.

-The IBM Cloud Framework for Financial Services mandates the application of an inbound network-based allowlist in front of the IBM Cloud Databases for (ICD) PostgreSQL instance.
-You can comply with this requirement by using the `cbr_rules` variable in the module, which can be used to create a narrow context-based restriction rule that is scoped to the PostgreSQL instance.
-CRA does not currently support checking for context-based restrictions, so you can ignore the failing rule after you set the context-based restriction.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ### Requirements